 Please see our player page for Cristian Javier to see projections for today, the next 7 days and rest of season as well as stats and gamelogs designed with the fantasy baseball player in mind.

-Please, blog, may I have some more?
+Without further ado, let’s do it to it!Please, blog, may I have some more?

 Alec Mills (9 IP, 0 ER, 3 walks, 5 Ks, ERA at 3.93) threw a no hitter for everyone who is like, “I hit 66 on the speed gun, ya think I can be a major league pitcher?”
 Alec Mills threw a no hitter for everyone who ever said to themselves, “I look kinda like a landscaper for a Target parking lot, but am unemployed.
 Maybe I can pitch in the bigs.”
 Alec Mills threw a no hitter for everyone who once said, “I’d make a pretty mediocre minor leaguer, but am already on the 40, and the Cubs haven’t promoted a prospect in five years, so maybe I can pitch for the Cubs all year.”
 Alec Mills threw a no hitter for the one guy who woke yesterday and said, “I’m going to have the best day of my life today,” but not the person who said that, and thought eating a whole bowl of nacho cheese was their best day ever.
 Alec Mills, while not a great major league pitcher, like that man who ate the whole bowl of nacho cheese, had himself a great day.
 Going forward for him, I’d use the Streamonator, so that’s a pass.
 Anyway, here’s what else I saw this weekend in fantasy baseball:Please, blog, may I have some more?